 Indoor air quality problems have been around for centuries, but our scientific understanding of the indoor environment is just beginning.
 Because of this, the knowledge and skills of individuals providing indoor environmental quality services vary tremendously.
 There are no federal regulations covering professional indoor air services (except where it involves asbestos, lead or radon).
-Some professional organizations, such as the American Board of Industrial Hygiene (ABIH), offer certifications in indoor environmental quality but these are not required by law.
+Some professional organizations, such as the American Board of Industrial Hygiene (ABIH), offer certifications that address indoor environmental quality, but these are not required by federal regulations.
+There are some local regulatory requirements regarding IEQ-specific education, training, or credentials.
 So if you have a suspected indoor air quality problem that you cannot readily understand and remedy, it can be difficult to decide where to turn.
 This guide was written to help you:

 Investigate the problem in-house

 Recognize when you need outside help

 Decide what expertise is required to resolve your indoor air problem

 Fit the scope and approach of indoor air services to your needs

 Solve the problem

 Many IAQ problems can be detected and corrected by you or your building maintenance personnel.
 This section was designed to give you an overview of such IAQ problems.
 Also, the National Institute for Occupational Safety and Health (NIOSH) and the Environmental Protection Agency (EPA) have developed Building Air Quality, a comprehensive guide for building owners and facility managers (see the additional resources section at the end of this booklet).